mcnold/Unit-2-Project/README.md

 Portfolio Quality Styling/CSS Framework - Skeleton.CSS is used in application 3rd Party API for Tarot/Astrology - 3rd party widget is used for Daily Tarot Partials - Used for styling uniformity

+Tarot Resources

+Credit and Thanks to:

+Liz Dean, Author of "The Ultimate Guide to Tarot Spreads" Arthur Edward Waite and Pamela Coleman Smith, Creators of the Rider-Waite Tarot Biddy Tarot (www.biddytarot.com)
+Labyrinthos (www.labyrinthos.com)